-The program for the Bachelor of Science in Education degree (for teaching and supervising art education in public schools) is also a five year course; the first two years of which are divided between the University in its School of Education and the Academy.
-At the end of the second year the student must transfer from the undergraduate Coordinated Program to the School of Education for a full-time program to complete the remaining three years of the course.
+ART EDUCATION PROGRAM.
+The program for the Bachelor of Science in Education degree (for teaching and supervising art education in the public schools) is also a five year course; the first two years of which are divided between the University and the Academy.
+At the end of the second year the student must transfer from the undergraduate Coordinated Program, as outlined above, to the School of Education for a full time program to complete the remaining three years of the course.